yunjiuav/ardupilot_wiki/common/source/docs/common-yjuav-a6se.rst

 The remote control signal should be connected to the “RC IN” pin, at one side of the servo channels.

-This signal pin supports two types of remote control signal inputs, SBUS and PPM signals.
+This signal pin supports two types of remote control signal inputs, SBUS PPM and DSM signals.

 PWM Output